pixijs/pixijs.com/docs/guides/components/sprites.md

 ## Scale vs Width & Height

 One common area of confusion when working with sprites lies in scaling and dimensions.
-The PIXI.DisplayObject class allows you to set the x and y scale for any object.
-Sprites, being DisplayObjects, also support scaling.
+The Container class allows you to set the x and y scale for any object.
+Sprites, being Containers, also support scaling.
 In addition, however, Sprites support explicit `width` and `height` attributes that can be used to achieve the same effect, but are in pixels instead of a percentage.
 This works because a Sprite object owns a Texture, which has an explicit width and height.
 When you set a Sprite's width, internally PixiJS converts that width into a percentage of the underlying texture's width and updates the object's x-scale.
 So width and height are really just convenience methods for changing scale, based on pixel dimensions rather than percentages.

 ## Pivot vs Anchor